Chart Color Schemes

 Chadstone has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects likely to impact the area.
-Key projects include Suburban Rail Loop East, 65A Power Avenue Social Housing, Ashwood Green, and Chadstone Activity Centre Plan.
-The following list details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified six key projects expected to affect the region.
+Notable initiatives include Suburban Rail Loop East, 65A Power Avenue Social Housing, Ashwood Green, and Chadstone Activity Centre Plan.
+The following details these projects in order of likely relevance.

 Professional plan users can use the search below to filter and access additional projects.